qiscus/qiscus-chat-sdk-ios-sample/README.md

 # Qiscus Chat SDK Sample UI

 This repo is aimed to give an example on how to build a chat UI using Qiscus Chat SDK.
 Qiscus Chat Sample UI is built with full functionalities so that you can figure out the flow and main activities of common Chat apps.
-This sample app is built on top of Qiscus Chat SDK, for further feature you can figure out in our[docs](https://docs.qiscus.com/ios/latest/introduction)
+This sample app is built on top of Qiscus Chat SDK, for further feature you can figure out in our [docs](https://docs.qiscus.com/ios/latest/introduction)

 ## Requirements